V2.2: Building a web app

 Hanami provides an action generator we can use to create this action.
 Running this command will create the home show action:

-$ bundle exec hanami generate action home.show
+$ bundle exec hanami generate action home.index --skip-route --skip-tests

-# app/actions/home/show.rb
+# app/actions/home/index.rb

 module Bookshelf